itsays-zqc/my-website/docs/examples/Active_Device/index.md

 `mo.Project()` parameters:

 - `name`--Project name, which is also the folder name for the project files to be saved.
 - `location`--The location of the computing resources.
-The active device simulation only support the option of `"local"` now, which means the simulation uses the local computing resources.
+The active device simulation only support the option of `"local"` currently, which means the simulation uses the local computing resources.

 <br/>